 definition [str] An expression that can be parsed by Python's eval() function and returns a bool: True for the event to pass this cut, False for it to be rejected.
 In the definition, all visible particles can be used: e, mu, j, a, and l provide lists of electrons, muons, jets, photons, and leptons (electrons and muons combined), in each case sorted by descending transverse momentum. met provides a missing ET object. visible and all provide access to the sum of all visible particles and the sum of all visible particles plus MET, respectively.
-All these objects are instances of MadMinerParticle, which inherits from scikit-hep's [LorentzVector](http://scikit-hep.org/api/math.html#vector-classes).
-See the link for a documentation of their properties.
-In addition, MadMinerParticle have properties charge and pdg\id, which return the charge in units of elementary charges (i.e. an electron has e[0].charge = -1.), and the PDG particle ID.
+In addition, MadMinerParticle have properties charge and $pdg\id$ , which return the charge in units of elementary charges (i.e. an electron has e[0].charge = -1.), and the PDG particle ID.
 For instance, "len(e) >= 2" requires at least two electrons passing the acceptance cuts, while "mu[0].charge > 0." specifies that the hardest muon is positively charged.

-pass\if\not\parsed [bool, optional] Whether the cut is passed if the observable cannot be parsed.
+required [bool, optional] Whether the cut is passed if the observable cannot be parsed.
 Default value: False.